KreAch3R/tpms-oap/README.md

 These are examples.
 More data should start streaming in, and for all tires.

 **Testing**:
-There is also a dummy MQTT service included, to produce random tire sensor readings, for testing: `tpms_mqtt_dummy.py`
+There is also a dummy MQTT service included, to produce random tire sensor readings, for testing: `tpms_mqtt_dummy.py`.
+There is also a generic `tpms_grabber` which tries to grab output from all BLE devices in the close proximity, and a `tpms_output_parse` which can help you start reverse engineering the data byte output.

 # The End Result: